Qile0317/FastUtils/README.md

 Github pull requests from forked branches are more than welcome as it is mostly a solo-project at the moment.
 For major changes, please open an issue first to discuss what you would like to change.
 Please also make sure to update tests as appropriate.

-An explanation of the algorithms will eventually be made publicly available in a either a pre-print or developer vignette.

 ## Contact

 Qile Yang - qile.yang \[at\] berkeley.edu